 The building includes:

 - A fully-equipped, 4,200 square-foot fitness center.

 - A high-efficiency, 25-yard, 8-lane pool with buffered areas, a wide deck, and room for 100 seated spectators on the upper level.

 - A 12,634 square-foot performance gymnasium with two full-sized hardwood courts and seating for 400 spectators.

 - A multi-purpose gym with two courts for training and competition.

 - A yoga and movement studio that offers tranquil views of the green roof garden.

 - A wrestling room with two mats for practice and competition.

-The facility will offer many opportunities for individuals who don’t consider themselves athletes in the traditional sense.
-The multisport gymnasium will host a variety of instructional and recreational sports for physical education, fitness classes will be held in the fitness center, yoga in the movement studio, and swimming will even be available as a physical education class.
+The facility offers many opportunities for individuals who don’t consider themselves athletes in the traditional sense.
+The multisport gymnasium hosts a variety of instructional and recreational sports for physical education, fitness classes will be held in the fitness center, yoga in the movement studio, and swimming is available as a physical education class.